yaronf/I-D/STAR/draft-ietf-acme-star.md

             Delegation
 ~~~

 Note that there might be a distinct NDC entity (e.g., a CDN edge cache) that uses a separate channel to request the IO to set up a name delegation.
-The protocol described in {{I-D.sheffer-acme-star-request}} might be used for this purpose.
+The protocol described in {{I-D.sheffer-acme-star-request}} may be used for this purpose.

 ## Bootstrap
 {: #proto-bootstrap}